 Kale’s risk-lowering benefits for cancer have recently been extended to at least five different types of cancer.
 These types include cancer of the bladder, breast, colon, ovary, and prostate.
 Kale is now recognized as providing comprehensive support for the body’s detoxification system.

 Researchers can now identify over 45 different flavonoids in kale.
 With kaempferol and quercetin heading the list, kale’s flavonoids combine both antioxidant and anti-inflammatory benefits in way that gives kale a leading dietary role with respect to avoidance of chronic inflammation and oxidative stress. -from whfoods.com

 In other words, with it’s high antioxidant amounts, calcium, fiber, iron, magnesium, potassium….and the list goes on…..it’s no wonder this is a SUPER VEGGIE!

 My friend Kerri at Fresh Cafe & Market in Clive, Iowa shared this fabulous recipe for kale chips with me.
 Hope you enjoy eating this super veggie as much as I do!

 Kerri cooks by taste and does it well, so no measurements, sorry.

 De-stem the kale buy running a sharp knife along the stem separating the leaf from stem.

-Sprinkle over the top of the “marinated” kale and then dehydrate for about 6-10 hours.
+Sprinkle over the top of the “marinated” kale and then dehydrate for about 3-5hours or until crunchy like a chip.
 Use temperature recommend for veggies on your dehydrator.